How to Visit the Molokai Plumeria Farm (Plus What to Expect on the Tour)

 These are two plumerias in different stages of bloom.
 Photo credit: Marcie Cheung

-Either one works for making a lei.
-The ones you DON’T want to use are the ones that have brown around the edges.
-He joked that we’d “lose points” if he saw any of those in our bags.
+The only flowers you don’t want are the ones with brown edges.
+Dick joked that we’d “lose points” if he saw any of those in our bags.

-Then, Dick handed us two white paper bags and told us to fill it about 1/3 with flowers.
-And then he let us loose in the fields.
+He handed us white paper bags and told us to fill them about a third of the way.
+That’s roughly 50 flowers, which is what you need for a standard greeting-length lei.
+Then he basically let us loose in the fields.

 Image of several plumeria flowers on a tree in Hawaii.